Can Massage Balls Help Trigger Finger? | 321 STRONG Answers

 ## Supporting Your Recovery Routine

-I have seen the best results when people treat ball work as part of a daily routine rather than a standalone fix.
+I've seen the best results when people treat ball work as part of a daily routine rather than a standalone fix.
 Gentle finger extension stretches and tendon gliding exercises complement ball work by maintaining range of motion in the digit.
 A warm soak or shower before rolling helps soften the tissue, since heat increases local blood flow and prepares the fascia for mechanical release.
 If symptoms persist beyond two to three weeks of consistent daily practice, consult a physical therapist or hand specialist for targeted treatment.
 They may recommend splinting, corticosteroid injections, or in rare cases, a minor surgical release of the tendon sheath.
 Catching the condition early with consistent self-massage and stretching often prevents the need for more invasive care.

 ## Signs You Are Making Progress